connectrpc/connect-playwright-es/README.md

 # connect-playwright

+e2e utilities for use with [Playwright](https://playwright.dev) and Connect-ES.

 Connect is a family of libraries for building type-safe APIs with different languages and platforms.
 [@bufbuild/connect](https://www.npmjs.com/package/@bufbuild/connect) brings them to TypeScript, the web browser, and to Node.js.